 - d.
 Brother or sister of either of the parents of the individual;

 - e.
-Any lineal ascendant or descendent of the individual;
+Any lineal ascendant or descendant of the individual;

 - f.
-Any lineal ascendant or descendent of the spouse of the individual;
+Any lineal ascendant or descendant of the spouse of the individual;

 - g.
 Spouse of the persons referred to in (b) to (f).

 consideration (i.e., monetary gift may be received in cash, cheque, draft, etc.) by an